 - Type 1 diabetes accounts for around 10% of all patients with diabetes and carries a particularly high burden for patients and families, with over 1000 children in Wales affected.

-The Unit’s overarching aim is to address these important health-care needs by undertaking and supporting a comprehensive, integrated translational research programme, designed to advance development and implementation of therapeutic strategies for prevention and treatment of diabetes.
+The Groups overarching aim is to address these important health-care needs by undertaking and supporting translational research to advance development and implementation of therapeutic strategies for prevention and treatment of diabetes.

 To find out more about World Diabetes Day visit the International Diabetes Federation WDD website